German and German Studies

 Special topics courses at the 200 and 300 level may count towards a major; please consult with an advisor.

-During their course of study at Moravian College, all students majoring in German will be required to study abroad for a minimum of one semester in a country where German is the principal language.
+During their course of study at Moravian University, all students majoring in German will be required to study abroad for a minimum of one semester in a country where German is the principal language.
 Upon declaring a major in German, students (in consultation with their advisors) must work out a schedule which will make study abroad possible.

 The department recognizes that there will be cases that call for a special exception to the study abroad policy.
 These cases will be dealt with on a case-by-case basis.
 Students who wish to apply for an exception to the study abroad policy must contact the Chair of the Modern Languages and Literatures Department.
 Unless the student has already spent a minimum of one year, as an adult, in a country where the foreign language is spoken, the student will not, generally speaking, be waived of the entire study abroad requirement.
 Courses taken during study abroad must be approved by the department prior to the student's registration for the program.